edoput/openwispgsoc/about.md

 What is working
 ---------------

-We can configure the device in bridge mode, the basis for router mode are there but we are missing something in the procedure.
+We can configure the device in bridge mode, the basis for router mode are there but I have been unable to connect after.
+This is not an issue with the code but with my understanding of the update procedure.
+I am sure we are missing something in the procedure as the device is not bricked after the update.

 What is missing
 ---------------